waizui/EasyLua/tutorial.md

 # EasyLua tutorial

 ## Dependencies
-First of all, [xlua](https://github.com/Tencent/xLua) project is required, you need include xlua in your project.
+First of all, [xlua](https://github.com/Tencent/xLua) project is required, you need to include xlua in your project.

 ## Create a lua script